petersulyok/smfc/README.md

 ### 5. Super Micro compatibility
-This software was designed to work with Super Micro X10 and X11 motherboards with a BMC chip (i.e. ASPEED AST2400/2500/2600) and IPMI functionality.
-Unfortunately, there are some motherboards (e.g. X10QBi see issue #69) not compatible with `smfc`.
+This software was designed to work with Super Micro X10-X12/H10-H12 motherboards with a BMC chip (i.e. ASPEED AST2400/2500) and with IPMI functionality.
+Unfortunately, there are some motherboards (e.g. X10QBi see [issue #69](https://github.com/petersulyok/smfc/issues/69)) not compatible with `smfc`.

-In case of X9 motherboards the compatibility is not guaranteed, it depends on the hardware components of the motherboard (i.e. not all X9 motherboards employ BMC chip).
+In case of X9 motherboards the compatibility is not guaranteed, it depends on the hardware components of the motherboard (i.e. not all X9 motherboards employ a BMC chip).

 The earlier X8 motherboards are NOT compatible with this software.
-They do not implement `IPMI_FULL` mode, and they cannot control fan levels how it is implemented in `smfc`.
+They do not implement `IPMI FULL` mode, and they cannot control fan levels with IPMI raw commands.

-X13 motherboards (with AST2600 BMC chips) seem to be compatible with smfc (see mode details in [issue #33](https://github.com/petersulyok/smfc/issues/33) about an X13SAE-F motherboard).
-Fan control and `IPMI_FULL` mode are working properly.
-The only difference is in using thresholds, AST2600 implements only `Lower Critical` threshold, so setting up thresholds is different in this case.
+The newer X13/H13 motherboards (with AST2600 chips) are compatible with `smfc` (see mode details in [issue #33](https://github.com/petersulyok/smfc/issues/33) about an X13SAE-F motherboard).
+The only difference is in the implementation of thresholds, AST2600 chip implements only `Lower Critical` threshold, so setting up thresholds is different.

 Feel free to create a short feedback in [discussion #55](https://github.com/petersulyok/smfc/discussions/55) on your compatibility experience.